 - Winners: 2019 Accountancy Practice of the Year

 - Comprehensive insurance coverage

 - Multiple money-back service level guarantees

 - Contractor Wellbeing Programme – free medical and counselling services and discounted health insurance plans

 - Financial and Tax Planning Support

-We are proud winners of Tax Team of the Year 2020 and Accountancy Practice of the Year 2019 in the Irish Accountancy Awards and also the CX Impact in Professional Services Awards in the 2021 and 2019 Irish Customer Experience Impact Awards!
+We are proud winners of Payroll Team of the Year 2022, Tax Team of the Year 2020 and Accountancy Practice of the Year 2019 in the Irish Accountancy Awards as well as the CX Impact in Professional Services Awards in the 2021 and 2019 Irish Customer Experience Impact Awards!
 So talk to the best in the industry for all the expert tax and financial advice you need to maximise the financial benefits of contracting!